eldun/eldun.github.io/_drafts/artic-art-fetcher.md

         self.style = None
 </code></pre>

+We can later turn these attributes into [properties](https://www.programiz.com/python-programming/property) to implement business logic/constraints.

 We'll need a way to change these values when the user interacts with the view, which we can accomplish by using tkinter's `bind()` function - covered in the next section.

 ### <a id="binding-view-interactions-to-the-conntroller"></a>Binding View Interactions to the Controller